wgeorgeson/MusicTheoryRepo/README.md

-# Basic Music Theory Repository
+# Bill Georgeson Individual Project - Basic Music Theory Repository

 This repository will contain all files for the MusicTheoryRepo Individual Project, Enterprise Java Fall 2022.